 Following treatment, the seeds were air-dried under shade to bring the surface moisture to a manageable level suitable for testing.
 Standard germination tests were performed according to the guidelines prescribed by the International Seed Testing Association (ISTA).
 For each treatment, 100 seeds were placed in sterilized germination trays lined with moistened paper towels and maintained under controlled laboratory conditions at optimal temperature and humidity levels appropriate for soybean germination.

-Key seed quality parameters were recorded, including germination percentage, seedling length, shoot length, root length, fresh and dry biomass, and seedling vigor indices.
+Key seed quality parameters were recorded, including germination percentage, seedling length, shoot length, root length, fresh and dry biomass and seedling vigor indices.
 Germination counts were recorded at regular intervals, and measurements of seedling growth were taken at the final count.
 Seedling vigor indices were calculated using standard formulas combining germination percentage and seedling length data.

-Germination = Number of Germinated seedsTotal Number of Seeds X 100
+Germination percentage = Number of Germinated seedsTotal Number of Seeds X 100

 The data obtained were subjected to analysis of variance (ANOVA) to determine the significance of treatment effects, and mean comparisons were made using the appropriate statistical tests to identify the most effective soaking duration.
 This methodological approach aimed to generate robust and reliable evidence on the effectiveness of Trichoderma viride as a bio-priming agent for enhancing seed quality attributes in black soybean under local conditions.